gvwilson/sensibleadventures/bookster/bookster.md

 The captain was in the Grand Hall, his hands clasped behind his back, a frown furrowing his forehead.
 He turned away from the window as they entered.
-"Bookster, magister," he nodded.
+"Magister, bookster," he nodded.
 "Have you found anything to brighten my day?"

 Razi shook his head.  "*La*, no, not in your library.
 But elsewhere…"